galeone/galeone.github.io/_posts/2018-03-04-camera-calibration-guidelines.md

 title: "Camera calibration guidelines"
 date: 2018-03-04 08:00:00
 categories: computer-vision
+summary: "The process of geometric camera calibration (camera resectioning) is a fundamental step for machine vision and robotics applications.
+Unfortunately, the result of the calibration process can vary a lot depending on various factors.
+There are a lot of empirical guidelines that have to be followed in order to achieve good results: this post will drive you through them."
 ---

 The process of geometric camera calibration (camera resectioning) is a fundamental step for machine vision and robotics applications.
 Unfortunately, the result of the calibration process can vary a lot depending on various factors.
 There are a lot of empirical guidelines that have to be followed in order to achieve good results: this post will drive you through them.